camelot-os/sentry-kernel/doc/concepts/concepts/initial.rst

       __builtin__unreachable()
    }

-In Sentry, the `_start` symbol is, in C, under the libshield responsability.
+In Sentry, the `_start` symbol is, in C, under the libshield responsibility.
 It can though be implemented in Rust or any language while the ABI is respected.

 No kernel-level or global job mapping requirement is needed when the job is being